EN TR

 GAN + Physics

-We combine fast generation with real-time structural feedback.
+We combine fast generation with structural feedback.
 The physics engine rejects bad forms before you see them.

 05